bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 18°
-- Clear
+- Cloudy
-- 81% humidity
+- 80% humidity
-- 12 mph wind
+- 13 mph wind
-- 2% cloud cover
+- 97% cloud cover
 - 18 AQI 🟩
 - 0.82 inches of snow and 0.1 inches of rain expected in the next 72 hours